Modify Learning Path metadata

 prerequisitesEverything needed before this Learning Path can be started.
 Can include online service accounts, prior knowledge, previous Learning Paths, or specific tools and software.
 Offers explanatory links when possible.

-author_primaryThe name of the person who wrote the Learning Path in case there are questions about the material.
+authorThe name of the person or people who wrote the Learning Path.

 Look at other Learning Paths for inspiration about how to write a good title, learning objectives, and prerequisites.